 The number of odalisques (concubines in the Imperial Harem) rose as the Ottoman Empire declined, numbering 809 during the reign of Abdülaziz (1861-76).
 They were often brought from Georgia or the Caucasus or captured in Hungary, Poland and Venice.

 Some say that the fall of the Ottoman Empire was in part due to the madness that befell the unfortunate younger brothers of the Sultan who were imprisoned in The Cage (located within Harem section) to prevent wars of succession.
 When it was their turn to take the throne, several appeared to have become crazed by the many years of incarceration and were subsequently assassinated.

 Topkapi museum is now the most visited museum in Istanbul, receiving nearly three million visitors annually.
 This means the queues can often be very large, particularly to see the Imperial Treasury and Room of the Relics of the Prophet.

 A painting from the regular Divan-i Humayun meetings of the Ottomans, Topkapi Palace (Imperial Council meeting)

-Exhibited in the treasure section, this 86 carat diamond is listed as the 5th biggest diamond of the world.
+Exhibited in the treasure section, this 86 carat diamond is listed as the fifth biggest diamond in the world.
 It is thought to get its name because it was found by a fisherman who, thinking it was glass, swapped it at a jewelry market for just three spoons.

 You can encounter the finest quality of handmade Iznik tiles in all of Istanbul in the Harem section of the palace, which was once the private residence of Ottoman Sultans and their families.